 Persian Gulf on or after August 2, 1990.

 Afghanistan during hostilities on or after

 - Veterans of the U.S. Armed Forces who

 - Have graduated from a U.S. high school, earned a GED or passed a federally approved “Ability to Benefit” test.

 - Not be in default on a student loan guaranteed by HESC or any repayment of state awards.

 - Have at least a “C” cumulative average after receipt of two annual payments

 Award Schedule: Funding for this program is based on the approval of the New York State budget.
-Awards will be set at 98% of tuition or $4,895.10, whichever is less.
+Awards will be set at $6,195 or tuition, whichever is less.
 If a TAP award is also received, the total combined award cannot exceed the student’s total tuition cost.
 Post-9/11 GI Bill® (Chapter 33) benefits are considered duplicative of any VTA awards the student may have received.
 Undergraduate students are eligible to receive awards for up to eight semesters (four years) of study.